barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

 > [!CAUTION]
 > Hardware & software only support the models of the touchpad mentioned above, untested touchpad models may be incompatible. <br>Use of such models can lead to driver failure or permanent hardware damage caused by short circuits!

+> [!TIP]
+> This project utilized AI-assisted development during its development process.

 #### **Application:**

  - **TouchPad Main PCB:**